Fitna of al-Andalus

-The Fitna of al-Andalus (فتنة الأندلس) (1009–1031), sometimes referred to as the second fitna of al-Andalus, (Note: After the so-called first fitna of al-Andalus, a period of instability and loss of State capacity of the Emirate of Córdoba across, at some point, most of its nominal territory, lasting from the 880s to the proclamation of the Caliphate of Córdoba in 929.) was a civil war in the Caliphate of Córdoba.
+The Fitna of al-Andalus (Arabic: فتنة الأندلس, romanized: Fitnat al-Andalus) (1009–1031), sometimes referred to as the second fitna of al-Andalus, (Note: After the so-called first fitna of al-Andalus, a period of instability and loss of State capacity of the Emirate of Córdoba across, at some point, most of its nominal territory, lasting from the 880s to the proclamation of the Caliphate of Córdoba in 929.) was a civil war in the Caliphate of Córdoba.
 It began in the year 1009 with a coup d'état which led to the assassination of Abd al-Rahman Sanchuelo, the son of Almanzor, the deposition of the Caliph Hisham II al-Hakam, and the rise to power of Muhammad II of Córdoba, great-grandson of Abd al-Rahman III.
 The conflict would eventually divide all of Al-Andalus into a series of Taifa Kingdoms.
 The Fitna finally ended with the definitive abolition of the Caliphate of Córdoba in 1031, although various successor kingdoms would continue to claim the Caliphate for themselves.
 The added pressures of financial collapse were present due to the large tax burden placed on the populace to finance the continuous war.

 Throughout the conflict, various Muslim kingdoms were aided by the Christian kingdoms to the north, this was also used by Christian kingdoms to annex Muslim kingdom areas on the northern border, both in an official capacity and by mercenary Christian soldiers.
-Córdoba and its suburbs were repeatedly looted during the war, destroying many iconic monuments such as the Alcázar de los Reyes Cristianos and the Medina Azahara.
+Córdoba and its suburbs were repeatedly looted during the war, destroying many iconic monuments such as the Alcázar of the Caliphs (Córdoba) and the Medina Azahara.
 The capital was temporarily moved to Málaga.
 In a little less than twenty years, 10 different caliphates emerged as successor states to the Caliphate of Córdoba (amongst them was a restored kingdom under Hisham II).
 Three of these successor kingdoms formed a dynastic succession line known as the Hammudid dynasty.